Permission for a Mezzanine Floor

 Mezzanine floor – Load bearing

 The weight-bearing capacity of your mezzanine will be determined by your anticipated use.
 The capacity can be ‘light’, ‘medium’ or heavy.
 Most mezzanine floors should be able to support 3kpA but you may want something stronger.
-This will all be calculated, depending on your needs, by Professional Choice Sheds engineers.
+Professional Choice Sheds engineers will calculate it all, according to your needs.

 Mezzanine Floor Australian Standards